crsauer91/milehighdreamin/04-implementation/04-reporting-build-spec.md

 ## History decisions

 Enable Contact Field History Tracking for `Fan_Tier__c`; evaluate tracking `Lapsed_Fan_Flag__c` against retention and reporting needs.
 Verify old value, new value, timestamp, and user/process identity.
+When the approved analysis horizon exceeds available standard retention, export the minimum transition evidence to the approved secured analytics archive before expiry.

 For Fan Growth, record the selected beginning-balance method before activation.
-Use native historical reporting where reproducible; otherwise configure a reporting snapshot with approved cadence, retention, owner, and reconciliation.
-Do not add a custom history object until standard retention/reporting is proven insufficient.
+Use native historical reporting where reproducible.
+A Salesforce Reporting Snapshot stores results in a custom target object: configure one only after Gate 33 explicitly approves the object, target fields, cadence, retention, owner, security, and reconciliation.
+Do not add any other custom history object until standard reporting and the approved secured export are proven insufficient.

 ## Revenue by Product spike